-The Innovations in Cybersecurity Education Awards and Recognition Program is a vehicle where cybersecurity educators can share their advancements and innovations in their programs, accelerate adoption of new ideas throughout the academic community, and receive proper recognition for their work.
+The National CyberWatch Center’s Innovations in Cybersecurity Education Awards and Recognition Program is a vehicle where cybersecurity educators can share their advancements and innovations in their programs, accelerate adoption of new ideas throughout the academic community, and receive proper recognition for their work.

-A review panel of peer educators will evaluate all submissions and a winner will be selected in each of the following categories (subject to change):
+A review panel of peer educators evaluated all submissions and a Best Submission and Best Submission Runner-Up, along with select entries were selected in each of the following categories:

 - Evidence-based Strategies: How does your innovation impact individual competence development or organizational effectiveness?
 How can we be sure our teaching or the cybersecurity practices included in a curriculum actually work?
 Other examples include:

 - Theory or Essay: make claims and supporting statements without conducting a study

 - Expert opinion or (selective) qualitative literature review: a narrative listing/evaluation of information (opinion or publication) backing a claim

 - Case study or uncontrolled observation: a narrative description of evidence to back a claim from a detailed study in one setting